GabrielAlacchi/expressjs-react-boilerplate/README.md

 # NPM Scripts
 `npm start` will start the express app. <br>
-`npm run dev` will start the express app and the gulp task watcher, triggering live-reloads as well.
-This command essentially covers all the front-end development workflow to a tee.
+`npm run dev` will start the express app and the gulp watcher, triggering BrowserSync as well.
+This command essentially covers all the front-end development workflow.

 # Gulp Tasks